paglobal/augmented-tabflow/README.md

 - support moving pinned and ungrouped tab groups to new windows -
 - implement a feature to export tab or tab group to any arbitrary bookmark folder in `Other Bookmarks` and/or `Reading List`
+- implement a feature to view reading list
+- Show whether or not the tab was successfully added to or is already on `Reading List`
 - Use the `Move Or Copy Tab To Session` dialog
-- Show whether or not the tab was successfully added to or is already on `Reading List`
 - consider adding button to "look inside" tab groups and import individual tabs -
 - break large files into smaller files (look at `NavigateDialog.tsx` and `tabGroupTreeContent.tsx`)